43 Father's Day Trivia Questions [With Answers]

 Answer: Darwin’s frog (Rhinoderma darwinii), native to Chile and Argentina.

-Nearly everyone guesses a tree frog or a poison dart frog.
-Both are wrong.
+Tree frog and poison dart frog soak up the guesses.
+Both miss.
 Darwin’s frog was first described by Charles Darwin during his 1834 Beagle expedition.
-The male picks up freshly hatched tadpoles in his mouth and incubates them in his vocal sac for about 6 weeks before they pop out as froglets.
+The male scoops up freshly hatched tadpoles in his mouth and incubates them in his vocal sac for about 6 weeks before they pop out as froglets.

 27. Which desert bird flies with chest feathers soaked in water to give chicks a drink?
 (Hard)